 “Human-to-human interaction isn’t that what life and happiness are all about?
 Reward and success are understood in terms of emotional, physical, and mental effort.
 And that’s exhausting, fulfilling, and rewarding.
 That is what is lacking, what humanity is losing, and what is being taken from us by technology, consumerism, materialism, and urbanization.
 People sharing with other people. ”

-“Riccio started to think about creating a piece of theater that didn’t necessarily take place in any particular space, but rather used the entire city as its theater, expanding the definition of a theatrical production so broadly that the Zombies could claim any space in which to perform. ”
+Riccio began to think about creating a piece of theater that didn’t necessarily take place in any particular space, but rather used the entire city as its stage, expanding the definition of a theatrical production so broadly that the Zombies could claim any space to perform.

 “We all have the power, to become meta meme selfie self-aware and savvy masters of our own remixed universe. ”